Education & Courses

-- If a driver receives a non-criminal moving violation and does not have a commercial driver license, they may elect to attend a DHSMV-approved basic driver improvement school once every 12 months or a total of five times within their lifetime.
+- If a driver receives a non-criminal moving violation and does not have a commercial driver license, they may elect to attend a FLHSMV-approved basic driver improvement school once every 12 months or a total of five times within their lifetime.

 - Drivers must voluntarily elect to attend basic driver improvement school within 30 days of the traffic citation.
 If an election is not made, their right to elect school is forfeited and points are assessed.